codexguajil/FTS_LandPage/site/content/_index.md

 banner: Book Now
 blurb:
     heading: Why Flores Tree Service?
-    text: "Whether you require tree trimming, removal services, storm damage assistance, or treatments to enhance the health and beauty of your trees, we've got you covered.
-With our extensive experience and full licensing and insurance, you can trust our skilled tree care specialists to prioritize your well-being and the optimal condition of your trees."
+    text: "With a comprehensive range of services, we cater to all your tree care needs.
+Whether it's tree trimming, removal, storm damage assistance, or treatments to promote healthier trees, we have the expertise to handle it all.
+Count on our experienced and fully licensed team to prioritize your well-being and ensure your trees are in their best condition."
 intro:
     heading: "What we offer"
-    text: "We provide professional and courteous service to the DFW metroplex and surrounding areas.
-From tree trimming to tree removal, we can assist you with any tree care needs.
-We provide expert tree trimming, tree removal, and stump grinding services"
+    text: "Discover professional and courteous tree care across the DFW metroplex and surrounding areas.
+Our expert services include tree trimming, removal, and stump grinding, providing you with a one-stop solution for all your tree care requirements.
+Trust our knowledgeable team to deliver top-notch services tailored to meet your specific needs."
 products:
     - image: img/tree-pic-1.jpeg
       # text: "Tree Cabling and Bracing"